Madison Davis

-Early years: enslaved carriage-maker to emancipated delegate
+Early years

 Davis was born into slavery and was owned by a carriage maker.
 After the U.S. Civil War he was freed from slavery at age 31.

-He was a delegate to Georgia's constitutional drafting convention in 1868.
+Career

 Representative of Georgia

 In 1868, Davis and Alfred Richardson, also a former slave, were elected to the Georgia House of Representatives from Clarke County.
 Later the same year, 25 of 29 African Americans were ejected from office after Georgia's legislature determined that African Americans had no protected right to serve in public office.
 Four more were investigated by a committee to determine their heritage and determine whether they were more than one-eighth African-American.
+That year, he was a delegate to Georgia's constitutional drafting convention.

 Madison Davis had a light complexion and was one of two African-American representatives allowed to continue in office.
 Georgia Supreme Court reversed the decision barring African Americans from office the following year in 1869 and all the legislators were returned to office.
 He was reelected in 1870.